Starling Bank: History

 In 2016, Starling raised £48 million.
 Founder Anne Boden announced in December 2017 that the bank intended to apply for the RBS Remedies Fund.
 In February 2019, Starling raised £75m from Merian Global Investors.
 The following week, the company announced it had raised £100m from the Capability and Innovation Fund in the form of grant funding.
 In March 2021, Starling announced a £272m funding round, with investors including Fidelity, the Qatar Investment Authority and Millennium Management.

 The bank has partnered with other companies to offer some of its services.
 In March 2017, Starling began to use Wise to process international payments.
 In November 2018, the company partnered with the Post Office to allow account holders to deposit and withdraw funds at any Post Office branch.

 In late 2020, The Times reported that larger banks were looking at acquiring Starling.
 The CEO of Starling denied reports and stated they aimed for an initial public offering by 2022.

-In its annual report for the year ending 31 March 2022, Starling announced it had become the first challenger bank to become profitable, reporting pre-tax profit of £32.1 million on revenues of £188 million.
-This was up from a pre-tax loss of £31.5 million the previous year.
-Starling founder, Boden, put this down to its push into the mortgage market, which saw it grow its mortgage loan book to over £2 billion.
+In its annual report for the year ending 31 March 2022, Starling founder, Boden, put the company's profitability down to its push into the mortgage market, which saw it grow its mortgage loan book to over £2 billion.
 In June 2022, it revealed that customers had opened 3 million Starling current accounts, including more than 460,000 business current accounts.

-In its annual report for the year ending 31 March 2023, Starling announced it had become the first challenger bank to become profitable for two consecutive years, reporting pre-tax profit of £195 million on revenues of £453 million.